Affiliate Faculty

 MA, PhD, Yale University

+Dr. Forster teaches theology and is a senior fellow at the Center for Transformational Churches at TEDS.
 In addition to his work at TEDS, Dr. Forster is the president of Karam Fellowship, a learning community of theological educators dedicated to theology for the life of the world, and editor of the peer-reviewed journal Faith & Flourishing.
-He serves as the chair of the Public Theology section of the Evangelical Theological Society, and on the board of Kenosha Chrsitian Academy.
+He serves as the chair of the Public Theology section of the Evangelical Theological Society, and on the board of Kenosha Christian Academy.
 He is the author or coauthor of nine books, including John Locke's Politics of Moral Consensus (Cambridge, 2005), The Contested Public Square (IVP, 2008), The Joy of Calvinism (Crossway, 2012), Joy for the World (Crossway, 2014) and The Keynesian Revolution and Our Empty Economy (Palgrave, 2019), as well as numerous scholarly and popular articles.
 He is the editor or coeditor of six books, including Faithfully Rendering God's Word (Credo, 2020).
-He anticipates receiving a second doctoral degree, this one from Free University Amsterdam for research on Augustine's theology of public life, in spring 2023.

 James E. Gruenewald